IAB-PrivSec-program/draft-iab-privsec-confidentiality-mitigations/draft-iab-privsec-confidentiality-mitigations.md

  the traffic in each network with the other.
-For this to be effective as a mitigation, signalling protocols which gather and transmit data about multiple interfaces (such as SIP) must be encrypted to avoid the information being used in cross-corelation.
+For this to be effective as a mitigation, signalling protocols which gather and transmit data about multiple interfaces (such as SIP) must be encrypted to avoid the information being used in cross-correlation.

 An encrypted, authenticated session is safe from content-monitoring attacks in which neither end collaborates with the attacker, but can